pydio/pydio-doc-howto/setup_https_on_windows_apache.md

-The following assumes you are running AjaXplorer on a Windows based machine with Apache server.
+The following assumes you are running Pydio on a Windows based machine with Apache server.
 Adjust the parameters below according to your configuration, if necessary.

 1. Open a Command Prompt (Start>Run>cmd.exe) and browse to your Apache /bin directory: cd c:/apache2.2.8/bin